mookerzhou/picnic/index.md

 ## 🧺 Directions

 We'll be at Tables #13-#18 in Hellman Hollow!
 That's the most southwestern corner of that area.

+- **Non-motorized transit**.
 If arriving by bike/feet/rollerblades/longboard/unicycle, you probably don't need directions, you do you!

-The 5/7 buses are good options for public transportation.
-They'll drop you off on the park's borders and you can walk in.
+- **Public transportation**.
+The MUNI 5 and 7 buses are good options for public transportation.
+They'll drop you off on the park's northern borders and you can walk in.
+You can also take the MUNI N line to the park's southern border in the Inner Sunset and walk up from there.

-This is an area of the park immediately west of the section of JFK that's closed to cars.
+- **Driving**.
+This is an area of the park immediately east of the section of JFK that's closed to cars.
 If driving, plan on parking on Tranverse / Crossover Drive, or further west on JFK.

 <br /><br />
 <div style="text-align:center">